mobizt/FirebaseClient/README.md

 Note that, because the receive buffer size was set to minimum safe value, 1024, the large server response may not be able to handle.

 > [!WARNING]
-> In ESP32, `WiFiClient` and `WiFiClientSecure` classes are unable to detect the server disconnection in case server session time out and the TCP session was kept alive for reuse in most tasks this library.
-The server session timed out will not happen if data was sent or received within the server time out period.
-The TCP session timeout in seconds in this library can be set via macro or build flag `FIREBASE_SESSION_TIMEOUT`.
+> In ESP32, when using `WiFiClient` with `ESP_SSLClient` classes, `WiFiClient` was unable to detect the server disconnection in case server session timed out and the TCP session was kept alive for reuse in most tasks in this library.
+The TCP session timeout in seconds (equal to or greater than 150 seconds) in this library can be set via `AsyncClientClass::setSessionTimeout`.

 - ### Async Client